Tamarindo, Guanacaste, Costa Rica

-In the heart of rapidly evolving Playa Langosta, a 10–minute walk from the beach, this charming hotel offers a colorful and relaxing ambience, with a magnificent pool and fine restaurant.
+In the heart Playa Langosta, a 5–minute walk from the beach, this charming hotel and villa complex offers a colorful and relaxing ambiance on shady tropical grounds, with a magnificent pool and fine organic restaurant.

 Web Address: www.calaluna.com